MakeMeSenpai/graphql_websockets/readme.md

 - launch the server with `node server.js` or `nodemon server.js`
 - Open `index.html` in *two* windows or tabs
-- Sending a message from on of the tabs/windows should display that message in both windws.
+- Sending a message from on of the tabs/windows should display that message in both windows.

 Every tab/window running the client should get messages broadcast by the server.